best of broadway

 June 27, 2020 | 8:00 PM | Michigan Theater

 Behind the Music

 Join your Ann Arbor Symphony Orchestra in celebrating Broadway’s most beloved and celebrated show tunes.
-This back-to-back concert (March 14 and 15) will feature guest conductor Yaniv Segal alongside guest soloists from the University of Michigan School of Music, Theatre, and Dance.
+This program will feature guest conductor Yaniv Segal alongside guest soloists from the University of Michigan School of Music, Theatre, and Dance.
 Michigan Theater will come alive with the sounds of Broadway’s most cherished tunes ranging from Showboat to Beauty and the Beast.
-Be sure to catch one of these two exciting performances!
+Be sure to catch this exciting performance!

 Act I (35 Mins.)

 RODGERS & HART Johnny One Note

 SCHÖNBERG I Dreamed a Dream

 MENKEN Beauty and the Beast